Virtual Open Week

 Postgraduate Certificate in Researcher Professional Development (PgCert RPD)

-• personal qualities to succeed in your research and chosen career
+• Personal qualities that will enable you to succeed in your research and future career

-• standards, requirements and conduct of a professional researcher in your discipline
+• Understanding the standards, requirements, and conduct expected of a professional researcher in your field

-• working with others and communicating the impact of your research to a wide range of audiences
+• The ability to collaborate effectively and communicate the impact of your research to diverse audiences

 Find out more about the PgCert RPD programme.